2vs5/mapping_sc_to_st/README.md

 ### Execution order
 Run the notebooks in `example/` in the following order:
 - `01.data_import.ipynb`

   Loads public scRNA-seq and spatial transcriptomics datasets, constructs AnnData objects, performs basic preprocessing and gene alignment, and saves the processed data under a configurable BASE_DIR.
 - `02.run_example.ipynb`

   Loads the processed data, computes expression and geometry costs, runs global FGW mapping, applies anchor-based refinement, and generates example outputs and visualizations.

 ## Notebooks (00–04)
 - `00.make_clusters_75_E1.ipynb`
-  Loads data, applies basic filters, and prepares clustering / embeddings used downstream.
+  Loads data, applies basic filters, and prepares clustering/embeddings used downstream.
 - `01.explanation_75_E1.ipynb`
   Detailed pipeline and code walk-through.
 This notebook is the reference for how `mapping_sc_to_st` runs.
 - `02.example_75_E1_CV.ipynb`